Skip to main content

 Rent terms must specify the monthly amount, due date, accepted payment methods, and any late fees.
 The lease should clarify whether HOA assessments, special assessments, or utility charges are included in the rent or are the tenant's separate responsibility.

-A security deposit clause must comply with state limits -- for example, California caps residential security deposits at two months' rent for unfurnished units (Civil Code Section 1950.5), while Florida requires deposits to be held in a separate account with specific notice requirements (Statutes Section 83.49).
+A security deposit clause must comply with state limits -- for example, California caps residential security deposits at one month's rent for both furnished and unfurnished units (Civil Code Section 1950.5, as amended by Assembly Bill 12 effective July 1, 2024, with a two-month exception for qualifying small landlords), while Florida requires deposits to be held in a separate account with specific notice requirements (Statutes Section 83.49).

 HOA compliance provisions are unique to condo leases.
 The lease should require the tenant to comply with all association rules, CC&Rs, and bylaws, and should attach a copy of the current rules as an exhibit.
 The tenant should acknowledge receipt and agree to be bound by these rules as a condition of occupancy.